 At times, couples need to take immediate steps to prevent pregnancy after intercourse.
 Birth control pills are the contraceptive pills which are effective in preventing pregnancy.
 Birth control pills side effects need to be considered before consuming them to prevent pregnancy.

-A Birth Control Pill is a kind of medicine having hormones, which are taken most commonly on regular basis to prevent pregnancy.
+A Birth Control Pill is a kind of medicine having hormones, which are taken most commonly on a regular basis to prevent pregnancy.
 These control pills are highly effective and are widespread birth control methods.
-Those who want to avoid pregnancy and do not want to go for any other external medical intervention; the birth pill is quite functional option for them.
+Those who want to avoid pregnancy and do not want to go for any other external medical intervention; the birth pill is a quite functional option for them.
+(1) (2)